 "We probably have more language groups and more languages than any other state," Murphy said.

-Arthur Helton, a spokesman for the Lawyer's Committee for Human Rights, predicted New York state would be "overwhelmed" by a late swarm of applicants because the U.S. Immigration and Naturalization Service has done little to inform im-
+Arthur Helton, a spokesman for the Lawyer's Committee for Human Rights, predicted New York state would be "overwhelmed" by a late swarm of applicants because the U.S. Immigration and Naturalization Service has done little to inform immigrants about the education program.

-An MBA degree from Ohio State

-can bring you greater opportunities,

-income, and career challenges.
-Our

-nationally recognized MBA program

-offers merit-based financial aid and

-has no prerequisites.
-We enroll both

-business and nonbusiness majors.